 Anteroposterior and oblique radiographic views will demonstrate most fractures.
 Lateral views may be necessary to identify phalangeal fractures of the great toe.
 Obtain the lateral projection with toes 2 through 5 passively dorsiflexed to avoid overlap.
 An alternative method to achieve adequate radiographic views of the great toe in the lateral projection is to insert dental X-ray film between the first and second toes and direct the X-ray beam laterally.3

 The indications for simple splinting of toe fractures are to relieve pain and allow for healing.
 The management of closed fractures depends upon the digit involved.
 Manage nondisplaced phalangeal fractures of the great toe with buddy taping to the adjacent normal toe as a splint.
 Mildly displaced phalangeal fractures of the great toe can be reduced using local anesthesia, gentle traction, and buddy taping.
 Manage nondisplaced phalangeal fractures of toes 2 through 5 with buddy taping.
 Mildly displaced phalangeal fractures of toes 2 through 5 can be reduced using local anesthesia, gentle traction, and buddy taping.
-Exact anatomic reduction of toes 2 through 5 is not a concern as ...
+Exact anatomic reduction of toes 2 through 5 is not a concern as long as ...